EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 across all locations.
 You may specify `--active-locations l2 l3` to limit connection routing to nodes in the specified locations.
 This will enable subgroup RAFT and proxy routing for those locations only.

-You may optionally specify `--add-witness-only-location loc` to designate one of the cluster's locations as a special witness-only location that contains no data nodes and only a single witness node, used to improve the availability of consensus.
-This location cannot be among the active locations list.

 You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).